-Benchmarking

-Calculate the cost of operating your current data center, including capital costs over the equipment lifespan, labor costs and any other maintenance and operational costs, from licenses and software to spare parts.
+Benchmarking: Calculate the cost of operating your current data center, including capital costs over the equipment lifespan, labor costs and any other maintenance and operational costs, from licenses and software to spare parts.

-Cloud costs

-Estimate the costs of the cloud infrastructure you're considering (public cloud, private cloud, hybrid cloud, etc.).
-You'll need a quote from your vendor, but look beyond this basic pricing structure to consider ongoing fees, labor and training costs, ongoing integration and testing of apps, as well as security and compliance.
+Cloud costs: Estimate the costs of the cloud you're infrastructure considering (public cloud, private cloud, hybrid cloud, etc.).
+You'll need a quote from your vendor, but look beyond this basic pricing structure to consider ongoing fees, labor and training costs, ongoing integration and testing of apps, well security and as as compliance.

-Migration costs

-Determine the cost to migrate IT operations to the cloud or to switch cloud providers.
+Migration costs: Determine the cost to migrate IT operations to the cloud or to switch cloud providers.
 These costs should include labor and expenses to integrate and test apps.